SunsetFi/simply-openapi/readme.md

 Note that previous versions of this library provided both an internal body-parser and internal error handling, but this was removed in favor of more flexibility for the implementor.

-A good basis for an express app using SEC is provided below:
+A good basis for an express app using SEC is provided below.
+You may wish to instead substitute other npm express error handler libraries, just be sure they handle errors thrown by http-errors.

 ```ts
 import bodyParser from "body-parser";